 Ferula Asafoetida Linn is an herbaceous, monoecious, perennial plant; it is considered as the most important species among the other 130 species of Ferula.
 The oleo-gum- resin is obtained from the rhizome and root of the plant which are generally collected in earthen pots and then dried.
 This dried substance is used as used as spices for flavorings food, it is available in powder and crystal forms.
-It is commonly known as Hing/Heeng (asafoetida) in Hindi.
+Ferula Asafoetida Linn is commonly known as Hing or Heeng in Hindi and Hing in English is known as “Asafetida” which is also called as devil’s dung or stinking gum.
 The name Asafoetida came from the Latin name “ferula” which means “vehicle” or the “carrier”.

 What is Hing/Heeng?